grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 # Alert list

-Alert lists allows you to display your alerts.
+Alert lists allow you display a list of important alerts that you want to track.
 You can configure the alert list to show the current state of your alert, such as firing, pending, or normal.
-You can read more about alerts in [Grafana Alerting overview][].
+Learn more about alerts in [Grafana Alerting overview][].

 {{< figure src="/static/img/docs/alert-list-panel/alert-list-panel.png" max-width="850px" alt="An alert list visualization" >}}

-On each dashboard load, this panel queries the alert list, always providing the most up-to-date results.
+On each dashboard load, this visualization queries the alert list, always providing the most up-to-date results.

-You can use an alert list visualization to display a list of important alerts that you want to track.

 ## Configure an alert list